-We’re kicking off our new year with a brand new tradition here at FOUR POINT and we’re pretty excited to share it with you!
+We’re kicking off our new year with a brand new tradition here at FOUR POINT and we’re pretty excited to share it with you.

-Every month we’ll be highlighting a new THEME; a theme that will guide and stimulate conversations, inspire growth, and ignite focus, production, positivity, movement, and JOY for everyone.
+For the next few posts, we’ll be highlighting a new THEME; a theme that will guide and stimulate conversations, inspire growth, and ignite focus, production, positivity, movement, and JOY for everyone.
 Every #4ptFriday we’ll be sharing our thoughts, tips, practices and insights on these themes and we’ll share HOW we integrate these tools to nourish our core values that build and maintain our business.
 From managing business chaos, to the practice of good design; from lifestyle and family to just plain FUN, it’s these core themes and values that help build strong foundations for the “crazy” that an entrepreneurial life brings!
 And I think we all probably know a thing or two about “crazy”.

 First up, some thoughts on our January Theme: ORGANIZATION || The Foundation of just about EVERYTHING

 To create an effective organizational structure and productive team culture (especially in an extremely time sensitive business like design-build as well as in a family), one must first START.

 I know, I know, it’s a little ironic that it’s the END of January and we are talking about organization as the rest of the world seems to think that the only magic date to start anything is January 1st, and if you didn’t have your planners and vision boards ready, you’ve failed (not); and seeing as we’re already more than halfway through the month and we are just getting started on something we target planned to put out in the beginning of the new year…I think it’s important to talk about the concept of STARTING.